marcushuewitt/ClassNotes/Class06/README.md

 NOTE: If you wish to have a deeper understanding on how branching works in git, read sections [3.1](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell), [3.2](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), [3.3](https://git-scm.com/book/en/v2/Git-Branching-Branch-Management), [3.4](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows), [3.5](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches),[3.6](https://git-scm.com/book/en/v2/Git-Branching-Rebasing), and [3.7](https://git-scm.com/book/en/v2/Git-Branching-Summary) for the official guide of git branching (and related merging and rebasing)

-# c05ex0g - restoring to a previous commit
+# c06ex0g - restoring to a previous commit

+This isn't an exercise you need to complete -- but, I'd suggest that you experiment with....

 Often you'll only find a mistake until after a commit is made.
 First, it's best to identify mistakes before attempting to stage a file.
 If you happen to stage an incorrect file, but have not yet committed it, you can run the following command to empty your staging area and restore the files to their previous state ('git reset HEAD`).
 But, if you've messed things up and have committed these errors to the repo, you may wish to revert back to a previous commit.
 To reset to a previous commit (and erase all changes since), use the command 'git reset HEAD --hard`.